-This week we're headed off to the Emerald Isle, one of the most beautiful places on earth.
+This week take a little time to go over your Midterm exam-with an eye on the Final Exam.
+Going over the Midterm oftentimes helps when it comes to preparing for the Final Exam.
+If you have any questions or comments please let me know.
+Ireland This week we're headed off to the Emerald Isle, one of the most beautiful places on earth.
 Our introduction to Ireland, as it was for Greece, is with one of the great classic films of all times, Robert Flaherty's Man of Aran.
 Then, in one of the unique events in ethnocinematography, we'll spend an hour visiting years after with the locals who were featured in Man of Aran, as well as their neighbors who are not so famous.
 In "How the Myth was Made" we have a retrospective look at Flaherty's work, and let the locals explain its meaning.

-And please also complete a brief Student Survey.

-And finally, schedule in some time blocks to work on your Project.

-In the News . . .
+And we follow up these classic videos with slide decks featuring . . . - (1) the Aran Islands, off the coast of Galway, - (2) the western and southern coasts around (a) The Dingle Peninsula, (b) The Ring of Kerry-home of the famed Kerrymen-and (c) Cork-usually the main town on your way to kiss the Blarney Stone at the Blarney Castle, and - (3) Newgrange-a site like Stonehenge only a thousand years older than Stonehenge, and five hundred years older than the great pyramid of Giza in Egypt.
+And finally, schedule in some time blocks to work on your Project, after you complete a brief Student Survey.
+2.0 VIDEO EXPLORATIONS Real People . . .
+Real Places . . .
+Videos for the Semester Ireland One of the great films of all time is Robert Flaherty's $Man\ of$